-On the other hand, with the partnership each party remains laser focused on improving their own area of functionality.
-We move forward with the knowledge that we may need to integrate not only to each other, but to a host of other systems, whether home-grown or otherwise, as we will encounter them from implementation to implementation.
+On the other hand, with the partnership, each party remains laser-focused on improving its own area of functionality.
+We move forward with the knowledge that we may need to integrate not only to each other but to a host of other systems, whether home-grown or otherwise, as we will encounter them from implementation to implementation.
 We are aware of this and prepared for it.
 We are not trying to be all things to all people.
 We are not trying to be the new all-in platform that replaces the old all-in platform.
 We have learned from history, and we are ready for a new future.

 About Tom Zauli

-Tom Zauli is Senior Vice President and General Manger at Softrax.
+Tom Zauli is Senior Vice President and General Manager at Softrax.
 He has worked in the area of automating complex revenue recognition for over 5 years with Softrax.
 Prior to this, he has over 17 years of experience with start-up software companies, including SES, HyPerformix, Parasoft, rPath, and iTKO.
-Mr. Zauli started his career as an Electrical and Systems Engineer for GE Aerospace
+Mr. Zauli started his career as an Electrical and Systems Engineer for GE Aerospace.

 Which billing platform is right for B2C subscriptions?Download